Roles

 Pickup

-In principle, every user can use the /*8 code to pick up calls from any other user at least until a role with the role type “pcikup.group” has been added.
+In principle, every user can use the /*8 code to pick up calls from any other user at least until a permission with the role type “pcikup.group” has been added.
 From this point, the pickup permissions must be explicitly defined.

 Within a team, it is possible to determine which employees receive inbound call pascom client pickup notifications.